arivers/kmercoverage/readme.md

 ## Data ##

-I calculated Kmer histograms for 12 of the 14 datasets in the Nonpareil paper (Rodriguez-R and Konstantinidis, 2014) and three well-characterized metagenome datasets from  Alanysis work at the Joint Genome Institute (JGI).
+I calculated Kmer histograms for 12 of the 14 datasets in the Nonpareil paper (Rodriguez-R and Konstantinidis, 2014) and three well-characterized metagenome datasets from the Joint Genome Institute (JGI).

 Data |  Description
 --- | ---